adobe/pydc-control/README.md

 ### Perform VCS checkout, pull, status (git only)

-To checkout and/or update all projects listed in the `config.yml` automatically, use the following command:
+To clone and/or update all projects listed in the `config.yml` automatically, use the following command:

 ```